Privacy and protecting personal information has become a priority for the medical industry.

 - Biometric identifiers (i.e. retinal scan, fingerprints)

-- Full face photos and comparable images
+- Full-face photos and comparable images

-- Any unique identifying number, characteristic or code
+- Any unique identifying number, characteristic, or code

-This information is not limited to paper records- be sure that you’re protecting your electronic heath records software with proper encryption and security to ensure that you’re not putting your patient’s information at risk with a data breach.
+This information is not limited to paper records- be sure that you’re protecting your electronic health records software with proper encryption and security to ensure that you’re not putting your patient’s information at risk with a data breach.

 Disposing of Protected Health Information

-Properly destroyed is not leaving the documents in the dumpster.
+However, properly destroying a document is not leaving the documents in the dumpster.
 The HHS specifically defines properly destroyed as “rendered essentially unreadable, indecipherable, and otherwise cannot be reconstructed.”

 One step that every practice should follow is storing any records that contain PHI securely in a locked bin or locked room.
 Whether you choose mobile shredding or offsite shredding, you’ll receive a certificate of destruction to prove compliance with the HIPAA destruction requirements every time.

-If you’re looking for recommendations from another credible source, the Department of Health and Human Services (HHS) has a section dedicated to frequently asked questions on the disposal of PHI.
+Furthermore, if you’re looking for recommendations from another credible source, the Department of Health and Human Services (HHS) has a section dedicated to frequently asked questions on the disposal of PHI.
 They answer questions about:

 - Requirements for disposing of PHI in HIPAA Privacy and Security rules